umecider/2dopy/README.md

 # 2do.py

 ## Introduction
 This is a simple project I've been working on to create a simple to-do program that runs in the terminal, without a GUI.
-The main purpose of this was to get used to creating and managing an SQL Database, along with refreshing my pandas.DataFrame manipulation.
+The main purpose of this was to get used to creating and managing an SQL Database, and to get refreshed with performing pandas.DataFrame operations.

 ## Usage
 First, make sure your pyton environment has the following libraries installed: